 Safety Warrant Requirements

-ALL of the following
+ALL of the following criteria must be met

 Grade Traffic calming measures may be considered at or near locations where the road grade is less than 8%.
 Yes/No

 Sidewalks On streets where traffic calming is proposed, there must be continuous sidewalks on at least one side of the street.
-OR On streets where there are no sidewalks, the installation of sidewalk on at least one side of the street must have first been considered.
-Yes/No
+Sidewalks OR On streets where there are no sidewalks, the installation of sidewalk on at least one side of the street must have first been considered.

 WARRANT MET?
 Yes/No